Fly Fishing the Ciénaga de Zapata Biosphere Reserve

 Typical Length of Stay

 The typical package is seven (7) nights / six (6) fishing days.
-A normal week includes one overnight in Havana on the front end of the trip (hotels are NOT included in the fishing package but Yellow Dog can arrange these for you) followed by six (6) nights aboard the mothership.
-There is no need to overnight in Havana on the back end of the trip.
-Since this area is so close to Havana, anglers can typically transfer directly to the International Airport on departure day.
-This is something that maximizes fishing time and allows for fewer travel days and overnights.
-All packages include six full days of fishing.
+Since the fishing area is so close to Havana, anglers can typically transfer directly to the International Airport upon disembarkation.
 Additional days and nights in Havana or on other parts of the island can easily be arranged and itineraries can be fully customized.
-Combo trips between Zapata and other fishing areas can also be arranged.
-Please contact Yellow Dog for more details.

 Non-Angling Activities and Options